 To nudge customers into the following links, you can repeat them at the end of the article.
 This will make users more likely to visit related articles.

 Pop-ups with the Close button

 CAPTCHA is a useful solution that protects pages from the influx of robots.
 In this respect, it’s quite beneficial.
-Everything goes wrong when the captcha is incorrectly configured and treats every new visitor as a bot.
-A user opens the website to read an article but has to waste time typing random letters and numbers.
+However, everything goes wrong when the captcha is incorrectly configured and treats every new visitor as a bot.
+For example, a user opens the website to read an article but wastes time typing random letters and numbers.
 When the captcha is damaged or too long, the situation gets even worse.
-Users are more likely to close the page than decode it.

-If you don’t want to lose your target audience and conversion rates, run website usability analysis and check your captcha.
-It must be compact, unobtrusive, and well-configured to better distinguish a real user from a robot. reCAPTCHA is a recommended option.
+If you don’t want to lose your target audience and conversion rates, run a website usability analysis and check your captcha.
+It must be compact, discreet, and well-configured to better distinguish a real user from a robot. reCAPTCHA is a recommended option.